top of page

 The construction of a new building is likely to require both Planning Permission and Building Regulations Consent and part of the process would involve the Local Authority writing to neighbouring properties about the proposals.

 The Local Authority have 4 years to take enforcement action for any breaches of Planning Permission.
-There is no strict time limit for breaches of Building Regulations Consent but once these are historic (20 years old) the Local Authority are unlikely to act.
+There is no strict time limit for breaches of Building Regulations Consent but once these are historic (approximately 20 years old) the Local Authority are unlikely to act.
 Having said that please bear in mind that the Local Authority can take an injunction out against you for serious breaches.

 EXPERTS